Volunteering in Tanzania

 I was in Tanzania, Africa for a total of three months, working as an international volunteer with Cross-Cultural Solutions.
 My job was to work side by side with local people to help support sustainable

 community-led projects.
-My work was in an orphanage, for children ages two to seven, teaching basic English and math.
-Of the 35 kids, approximately half of them had HIV and a number were orphans whose parents had died from AIDS.
+My work was with children ages two to seven, teaching basic English and math.
+Of the 35 kids, approximately half of them had HIV and a number were children whose parents had died from AIDS.

 I was put in charge of five of the kids—Rehear, Amani, Irene, Jacob, and Lujiso.
 I set myself a goal that by the end of my three months, they would know the whole alphabet and be able to count to 10 in English,

 The resources at the school, although good for Tanzania, were fairly bad by our Western standards, so anything you bring for the kids is welcomed with loud screaming and mass hysteria.
 I handed them out crayons and

 then turned round for a second to get the coloring book.
 I turned back round—crayons gone.
 Okay, some of the kids have a tendency to put things in there pockets, so politely and in my best Swahili I asked them to stand up and empty